copiousfreetime/hitimes/CONTRIBUTING.md

     * **Bug reports** please be as detailed as possible.
 Include:
         * full ruby engine and version: `ruby -e 'puts RUBY_DESCRIPTION'`
         * operating system and version
-        * version of hitimes `ruby -e 'ruby -rubygems -e "require 'hitimes'; puts Hitimes::VERSION'`
+        * version of hitimes `ruby -rubygems -e "require 'hitimes'; puts Hitimes::VERSION"`
         * as much detail about the bug as possible so I can replicated it.
 Feel free to link in a [gist][]
     * **New Feature**